ietf-wg-acme/acme/draft-ietf-acme-acme.md

    (as described above).
 6. Check that the "url" parameters of the inner and outer JWSs are the same.
-7. Check that the "account" field of the key-change object contains the URL for the account matching the old key
+7. Check that the "account" field of the key-change object contains the URL for the account matching the old key.
 8. Check that the "newKey" field of the key-change object also verifies the inner JWS.
 9. Check that no account exists whose account key is the same as the key in the "newKey" field.